Exibited, Posted, and Distributed Materials

 Examples of Behaviors that are Prohibited in the Library

-Destruction or abuse of property (that of other patrons, staff, or the library).
+A. Destruction or abuse of property (that of other patrons, staff, or the Library).

-Exhibiting or watching pornography on library computers or on personal computers or devices in the library.
+F. Exhibiting or watching pornography on Library computers or on personal computers or devices in the Library.

-Consuming liquor, smoking, vaping, or using illegal drugs Intoxication.
+G. Consuming liquor, smoking, vaping, or using illegal drugs

-Entering the library with excessively wet or dirty clothing, or with extreme offensive body odor.
+J. Entering the Library with excessively wet or dirty clothing, or with extreme offensive body odor.

 Staff Responses to Inappropriate Behavior